 Budgeting is not just something that should be reserved for when you first get a job.

-After all, your financial situation changes and evolves – sometimes more rapidly than you might be aware of!
+After all, your financial situation changes and evolves – sometimes more rapidly than you might be aware!

 Instead of making budget changes quarterly or even yearly, make them monthly.
-This way, you can see what your income and expenses are changing month-to-month so that if there’s a major discrepancy in either category, you can fix the problem sooner rather than later to minimize any damage done.
+This way, you can see your income and expenses changing month-to-month.
+If there’s a significant discrepancy in either category, you can fix the problem sooner rather than later to minimize any damage done.

 It’s time to start breaking bad habits and creating good ones.